 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Coquille School District No. 8's basic financial statements.
 The supplementary information, as listed in the table of contents, and the Schedule of Expenditures of Federal Financial Awards, are presented for purposes of additional analysis and are not required parts of the basic financial statements.
-The Schedule of Expenditures of Federal Financial Awards is required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
+The Schedule of Expenditures of Federal Financial Awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Award, and is also not a required part of the basic financial statements.

 Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
 The supplementary information and the Schedule of Expenditures of Federal Financial Awards have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.